-Any patient data procured through a SPP Supplemental Services agreement must be in a de-identified format only, consistent with applicable privacy laws and regulations.
+Any patient data procured through a SPP Supplemental Services agreement must be i de-identified, consistent with applicable privacy laws and regulations.
 Pfizer-sponsored SPP communications transmitted over telephone systems including any automatic dialing systems, artificial, or prerecorded voice messages, SMS text messages, and fax communications, must comply with the Telephone Consumer Protection Act (TCPA).
 These programs may not be implemented at an SPP until an executed contract is in place, and contracted activities may not commence until appropriate training and other on-boarding activities have been completed.
 Pfizer colleagues may not share any de-identified prescription data or other proprietary information such as Fingertip Formulary with Specialty Pharmacy personnel or prescribers.